 Map and directions

 A larger map detailing highlights of this blog is linked here.
 To get to old Sachsenhausen using public transport, take tram number 14 or 18 and alight at Frankensteiner Platz, or take the S-bahn or U-bahn to Südbahnhof and exit via Diesterwegplatz.

 If you are in the area, don't forget the flea market, held every fortnight on a Saturday along the Museumsufer.
 Click on this link and scroll down to Weekly markets entry for up to date information.

-The Museumsufer itself offers plenty of museums to visit.
+The Museumsufer, which runs along the south bank of the river Main, offers plenty of museums to visit.
 This museums link will tell you more.